 - 1. Align and place the touchpad into the slot on the palm-rest and keyboard assembly. - 2.
-Replace the two (M2x2) screws and adhere the tape that secures the touchpad to the palm-rest and keyboard assembly. - 3.
+Replace the two screws (M2x2) and adhere the tape that secures the touchpad to the palm-rest and keyboard assembly. - 3.
 Adhere the tape to secure the touchpad to the palm-rest and keyboard assembly. - 4.
 Align and place the touchpad bracket into the slot on the palm-rest and keyboard assembly. - 5.
-Replace the three (M1.6x2) screws that secure the touchpad bracket to the palm-rest and keyboard assembly. - 6.
+Replace the three screws (M1.6x2) that secure the touchpad bracket to the palm-rest and keyboard assembly. - 6.
 Connect the touchpad cable to the system board and close the latch.

-- 1. Install the battery.
+- 1. Install the battery (3-cell or 4-cell).

 - 2. Install the base cover.

-- 3. Follow the procedure in after working inside your computer.
+- 3. Follow the procedure in After working inside your computer.